-- The school operates an Open-Door policy with regards to any concerns a parent may have parents can make appointments before or after school, and in some cases during the school day. - Parents are also invited to attend a Parent's Evening, in the Autumn and Spring Terms, to discuss the effectiveness of provision and their child's progress in all aspects of the curriculum. - In the Summer term, all pupils receive an end of year report detailing their strengths and areas for development, with an additional opportunity to discuss this with the Class Teacher, is this is requested by parents. - Pupil Progress Meetings are held bi-annually with the Class Teacher and SLT to discuss the effective use of resources and interventions to support all pupils in making progress.
+- The school operates an Open-Door policy with regards to any concerns a parent may have parents can make appointments before or after school, and in some cases during the school day. - Parents are also invited to attend a Parent's Evening, each term, to discuss the effectiveness of provision and their children's progress in all aspects of the Curriculum. - Pupil Progress Meetings are held bi-annually with the Class Teacher and SLT to discuss the effective use of resources and interventions to support all pupils in making progress.